Treat risks to your business

 - ways to measure the success of treatments.

-How and why you have chosen to treat risks should be outlined in your risk management plan.
+How and why you have chosen to manage your risks should be outlined in your risk management plan.
 It's important to review your plan regularly to take into account any new risks associated with changes in your business or improvements in techniques for treating risks.
 The following are different options for treating risks.

 Avoid the risk